sfigg/commercialization-public/design/device-experiences/OEM-system-guard.md

 ---
-title: Threat protection considerations for OEMs
+title: Windows Defender System Guard considerations for OEMs
-description: Provides guidance on what an OEM should do to enable threat protection
+description: Provides guidance on what an OEM should do to enable Windows Defender System Guard
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'